 Partner with the cities of Concord and Pleasant Hill in making land use decisions that support Buchanan Field Airport's ongoing viability while protecting public safety, consistent with the Airport Master Plan and ALUCP.
+TR-P4.6

 Enhance Byron Airport's viability by protecting it from incompatible urban encroachment, such as large-scale residential development, and providing infrastructure that supports existing and planned airport activities, consistent with the Airport Master Plan and ALUCP.
+TR-P4.7

 Embrace emerging aviation-related technologies, such as drones, electric-powered aviation, and vertical takeoff and landing aircraft, to promote economic development and support the County's goals for reducing emissions, adapting to climate change, improving public safety, and increasing equitable mobility.

+Actions

+TR-A4.1

 Update the ALUCP every 5 to 10 years to maintain consistency with applicable federal and State requirements, regional plans, and this General Plan, and to achieve the County's goals for Buchanan Field Airport and Byron Airport.

-TRANSPORTATION ELEMENT PERFORMANCE MEASURES

-To track progress in achieving the major goals of this Element, every five years, the County will collect data to assess its performance against the following measures.
+TR-A4.2 Switch to sale of unleaded aviation gasoline at Countyowned airports as soon as there is a commercially viable and safe drop-in replacement for leaded fuel.
+TRANSPORTATION ELEMENT PERFORMANCE MEASURES To track progress in achieving the major goals of this Element, every five years, the County will collect data to assess its performance against the following measures.
 Progress will be tracked relative to the prior performance review and the baseline year of 2024.
-Based on the findings from the five-year review, the County may adjust policies, actions, or the approach to implementing them to improve performance, as needed.

-- Reduced per-capita VMT. - Reduced single-occupant vehicle mode share. - Increased bicycle and pedestrian trips. - Reduced average commute time for county residents. - Increased ZEV charging and fueling infrastructure. - Reduced number of roadway collisions involving fatalities and serious injuries.
+Based on the findings from the five-year review, the County may adjust policies, actions, or the approach to implementing them to improve performance, as needed. - Reduced per-capita VMT. - Reduced single-occupant vehicle mode share. - Increased bicycle and pedestrian trips. - Reduced average commute time for county residents. - Increased ZEV charging and fueling infrastructure. - Reduced number of roadway collisions involving fatalities and serious injuries.